jhwozniak/network_app/project4/README.md

 When you click on your username in the top navigation bar, you will get your profile stats and a list of all your followed posts:
 ![Profile_full](./network/static/images/profile_full.png)

+## Implementation details
+It was implemented in Python (Django) and Javascript.
+Users can add and edit posts, give and take likes, follow other users.
+Similarly to the original Twitter, the website was designed as a single-page app, so it relies heavily on Javascript and renders only one index.html template.
+It intesively uses AJAX technology of asynchronous fetch calls from server, without a need to reload the entire page.
+I used Python's Paginator class in order to implement dynamic server-side pagination of posts (10 per page) in order not to overload the page with unnecessary content.

 ## Endpoints
 ### Posts